 Below you will find formal updates released during the grant scheme lifecycle.

-The Forestry Grant Scheme Customer Charter sets out the Customer Service Standards for our handling of Forestry Grant Scheme applications.
+The FGS Customer Charter sets out the Customer Service Standards for our handling of FGS applications.

 Review of forestry planting approval procedures

-A review of forestry planting approval procedures was undertaken by Jim Mackinnon CBE.
-The review was designed to reduce the complexity, duration and cost of tree planting applications.
+A review of forestry planting approval procedures was designed to reduce the complexity, duration and cost of tree planting applications.

 Significant progress has been made to deliver the 21 recommendations of the review.
 Some of the highlights are:

-- an improved pre-application and consultation process including revised protocols between SF and three public bodies;
+- an improved pre-application and consultation process including revised protocols between Scottish Forestry and 3 public bodies:

-- improved management reports published to provide clearer information related to volume of woodland creation; and
+- improved management reports published to provide clearer information related to volume of woodland creation